What is the impact of Coronavirus on Ecommerce? An impartial guide

 Jacob Nissen, Adgora

 The coronavirus situation is changing rapidly, and it’s still too soon to know exactly what to expect and how to prepare.
-But if e-commerce sellers keep their customers at the forefront, it’ll successfully guide their decisions.
+But if e-commerce sellers keep their customers at the forefront by trying different strategies to re-engage customers, it’ll successfully guide their decisions.

 If you want more updates on the impacts and changing roles of ecommerce during the coronavirus crisis, and the support that Product feed management tools can provide to retailers, please consider subscribing to our newsletter.